-After experiencing a fire loss, one of the biggest questions on homeowner’s minds is ‘what does insurance cover after a fire?’
-To answer this question fully, you’ll have to understand which type of coverage you have.
-If you have replacement cost coverage, your policy will cover the cost to repair or replace any damage to put you in the same position you were in before the loss.
-If you have actual cash value coverage, your policy will pay for the cash value of any repair or replacement required, less depreciation.
+After experiencing a fire loss, one of the biggest questions on homeowners’ minds is ‘what does insurance cover after a fire?’
+To answer this question fully, you’ll have to understand which type of homeowners insurance coverage you have.
+If you have replacement cost coverage, your insurance policy will cover the cost to repair or replace any damage to put you in the same position you were in before the loss.
+If you have actual cash value coverage, your policy will pay for the cost of any repair or replacement required, less depreciation.

 Below, we take a look at commonly covered items and costs when homeowners encounter a home fire resulting in a total or partial loss.

 If you experience a total loss in the event of a house fire, there will be substantial debris that will require removal.
 The cost of debris removal is covered under your policy.
 If you experience a partial loss and emergency work is required to avoid further loss or damage to the home, your insurance company will cover the cost of the emergency work such as tarping off the roof, boarding up windows, etc.